chrisknox97/pyber_analysis/README.md

 <img src="https://github.com/chrisknox97/pyber_analysis/blob/main/Tables/Pivot%20Table%20Fares%20by%20City%20Date.png" height="400">

 The result shows a table displaying each day’s daily fares by city type.
-But we still need to limit our intended scope to January 2019 through April 2019 and use our daily totals to calculate new weekly totals.
+But we still needed to limit our intended scope to January 2019 through April 2019 and ``resample()`` our dates into weeks.

     Limit the Pivot Table Scope to Specified Dates jan_april_2019_fares_df = total_fares_pivot_table.loc[‘2019-01-01’ : ‘2019-04-29’]